Companies/Nextpower (Nextracker)

 Overview

-Nextpower — formerly Nextracker — is the world's largest solar tracker manufacturer, with the top global market share for ten consecutive years and more than 100 GW shipped cumulatively since its founding.
+Nextpower, formerly Nextracker, is the world's largest solar tracker manufacturer, with the top global market share for eleven consecutive years and more than 160 GW shipped cumulatively since its founding.
 The company is headquartered in Fremont, California and trades on the Nasdaq under the ticker NXT.
 It was founded in 2013 by Dan Shugar, a veteran of SunPower and Solaria, alongside Marco Garcia, Alex Au, and Ty Jagerson.
-The founders built the company around a specific architectural choice — the independent-row tracker — that addressed reliability and terrain limitations of earlier linked-row systems.
+The founders built the company around a specific architectural choice, the independent-row tracker, that addressed reliability and terrain limitations of earlier linked-row systems.

-In November 2025, the company rebranded from Nextracker to Nextpower to reflect an expansion beyond trackers into a broader portfolio of utility-scale solar plant components: electrical balance of systems, steel foundations, robotics, and now power conversion equipment.
-The core tracker business remains dominant — FY2025 revenue of $2.96 billion, $777 million in adjusted EBITDA, and $622 million in free cash flow — but the strategic direction is toward supplying a larger share of everything a utility-scale solar plant requires.
+On November 12, 2025, the company renamed itself from Nextracker to Nextpower, a full legal name change effected through an amended Delaware certificate of incorporation, to reflect an expansion beyond trackers into a broader portfolio of utility-scale solar plant components: electrical balance of systems, steel foundations, module frames, and now power conversion equipment.
+The core tracker business remains dominant (FY2026 revenue of $3.56 billion, $854 million in adjusted EBITDA, and $514 million in adjusted free cash flow), but the strategic direction is toward supplying a larger share of everything a utility-scale solar plant requires.

 Products & technology